angular/angularfire/README.md

 We have three sample apps in this repository:

-1. [`samples/compat`](samples/compat) a kitchen sink application that demonstrates use of the "compatability" API
+1. [`samples/compat`](samples/compat) a kitchen sink application that demonstrates the use of the "compatibility" API
 1. [`samples/modular`](samples/modular) a kitchen sink application that demonstrates the new tree-shakable API
 1. [`samples/advanced`](samples/advanced) the same app as `samples/modular` but demonstrates more advanced concepts such as Angular Universal state-transfer, dynamically importing Firebase feature modules, and Firestore data bundling.